What Is MFA (Multi-Factor Authentication)?

-What Is Multi-Factor Authentication, and Why Is It Important?
+What Is MFA?
+And Why Is It Important?

 Examples of Something the User Knows

 Knowledge factors are the most common — and vulnerable — type of security.
 Knowledge factors are less secure because the information is easier to share or steal.
-Authentication examples of something the user knows include:
+A multi-factor authentication example of something the user knows could include:

 Examples of Something the User Has

 Something the user has — also called possession factors — have been the foundation of security for centuries.
 The most basic version is a key, which opens a lock.
 Possession factors are more complex now, but the premise is the same.
-Authentication examples of possession factors include:
+A multi-factor authentication example of something the user has could include:

 Examples of Something the User Is

 A biometric verification (or something the user is) is a way to identify a person using their unique biological traits.
 Examples of biometric verification include: